-This has already started to happen with United miles.
 In April, United Airlines increased the number of miles required to book a ticket through its partner airlines by 10%, Dorsey notes.
 So a ticket that was 70,000 miles would now cost 77,000 miles.
 Though not a huge jump, those miles now buy just a little bit less.

 This is why smart flyers adopt the motto of “earn and burn,” says Dorsey.

 But Honig expects miles to hold their value for the near future: “Given the decreased demand for redemptions at this point, I would be surprised to see more devaluations.”

 Still, he doesn’t believe that you should think of these miles “as part of your retirement savings … you don’t want them sitting in your account for years and years because, as we’ve seen, they will devalue.”

 See related: Best ways to redeem United miles

 Airline miles deals might be the bright spot for consumers as airlines deal with decreases in air travel during the pandemic, says Greenberg.